ehenry2/s3-csv-lambda-validator/README.md

 "csv_validator.handler.handle".

-### Enable the lambda trigger
-The next step is to trigger your lambda to run every time an object is created in your bucket.
-Go to your function page.
-In the "designer" section of the lambda page, click "Add trigger".
-Under "Trigger configuration", pick "S3".
-Choose your data bucket for "bucket".
-For "event type", pick "PUT".
-Acknowledge the "Recursive Invocation", then click "Add"

 ### Create your schema file
 The lambda function requires a schema file specified as a json to be loaded from an s3 bucket.
 It can be